 A much anticipated feature for the community and local historians is the return of the Waterfront Red Car!
 It will be refurbished to run on light rail with a new route throughout the Market.
 The San Pedro Public Market will also eventually include an open-air event space and year-round event programming, among the variety of restaurants, fresh markets, retail shops, and small offices.

 A fleet of rubber-tire trolleys also is planned to carry passengers throughout the wider waterfront and downtown San Pedro area with connections to nearby destinations, including Crafted at the Port of Los Angeles.
-A bike-share program has been discussed as well.
+Visitors can also explore the area on rented bikes from either of the two bike share programs along the waterfront: Metro Bike and LimeBike.

 Ratkovich said he wants to create a marketplace on par with the Ferry Building in San Francisco and Pike Place Market in Seattle.
 Councilman Joe Buscaino, who represents San Pedro, said the upcoming project will help the San Pedro waterfront rival those in other cities.